 Marcia L. Estrada, M.Ed., LIMHP, LADC

-Practicing clinicians include:
+Other practicing clinicians include:

-Cynthia Wiggins, MSW, PLMSW, PLMHP
+Cynthia Wiggins, MA, PLADC, PLMHP

-Evelina Moreno, BS, PLADC
+Evelina Moreno, BS, LADC

 Employment Programs are designed to provide rehabilitation services and supports to members engaged in community-based competitive employment.
 We provide assistance with all aspects of employment development by supporting members in the recovery process so their employment goals can be successfully obtained.
 The Clubhouse offers vocational rehabilitation, transitional employment and supported employment.
 Additionally, Cirrus House is currently working with Nebraska Vocational Rehabilitation Services to ensure your continued success with securing and maintaining employment.